MapleFrogStudio/AlgorithmicTrading/README.md

 This project installs the pyinstaller package so you can create a standalone versoon using : ` pyinstaller --onefile app.py `

-The Maple Frog Studio team hopes you will enjoy this fun learning project
+:frog:  The Maple Frog Studio team hopes you will enjoy this fun learning project  :frog:

 ## Finance Packages
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/mplfinance?label=mplfinance&logo=pypi&style=plastic)